Joel Pohjanpalo: Bayer Leverkusen

 On 21 March 2016, Leverkusen announced that they had exercised their option to permanently sign Pohjanpalo from HJK Helsinki for a transfer fee of €1.5 million.
 On 27 August 2016, Pohjanpalo finally made his debut for the club in their opening game of the 2016–17 Bundesliga season against Borussia Mönchengladbach.
 He scored just a minute after being substituted on, but it was not enough to prevent Leverkusen from losing 2–1.
 Pohjanpalo came off the bench in Leverkusen's second game of the season and scored a hat-trick, helping his side achieve a 3–1 win over Hamburger SV.
 After these two appearances, Pohjanpalo had scored four goals in just thirty minutes of play during the first two matches of the season.

 His time with Leverkusen was plagued by multiple severe injuries, which caused him to miss around 70 league games, and almost ended his career prematurely.
-According to Pohjanpalo himself, he was forced to spent 580 days without playing football.
+According to Pohjanpalo himself, he was forced to spend 580 days without playing football.
 During the seven years he was with the club, Pohjanpalo totalled only 28 appearances and scored eight goals for Leverkusen in all competitions combined, and when he was game-fit, he spent most of the time on loan.